Analysis of Top 50 Spotify Songs in 2021

 Spotify is one of the world's most popular subscription streaming services - it includes over 80 million tracks on its platform, and its subscriber base has increased these years dramatically.
-According to Spotify's financial report, in 2022, it has 433 million monthly active users (MAUs), including 188 million premium subscribers.
+According to Spotify's financial report, in 2022, the data shows that it has 433 million monthly active users (MAUs), including 188 million premium subscribers.

 Streaming music has genuinely changed nowaday's music industry.
 It not only changes the way we listen to music and react to our preferences, but it also changes the way artists share their works.
 On the other hand, these profits musicians and music makers who can use large libraries and data to know the users' tastes better.